 Standard Rate - New employers begin at a standard rate depending on the type of business activity.
 Between 2004-2012, the standard rate consisted of three components: a base rate, a solvency surcharge and a surtax.
 More>

-In 2013, the standard rate consists of two components: a base rate and a bond principal rate.
+For 2013 and 2014, the standard rate consists of two components: a base rate and a bond principal rate.
 More>

 Computed Rate - After an employer has paid wages for a sufficient number of quarters, the rate is eligible for a computed rate based on the experience of the business.
 More>